Reviewed by: Roger Wohlner, Investing Editor

 Private Equity and Debt

-Accuplan Benefit Services offers a self-directed solo 401k plan with access to real estate investments.
-Through the ONE-K plan, you can purchase real estate directly, purchase options on properties and even flip properties.
+Accuplan Benefits Services offers a self-directed solo 401k plan with access to real estate investments.
+Using their one.k plan, you can purchase real estate directly, buy options on properties and even flip properties.

-To allow this, Accuplan will set up LLCs or C-Corps for you, then set up the 401k plans for those companies.
+To facilitate this, Accuplan will establish LLCs or C-Corps for you and set up the 401k plans for those companies.
 Under this setup, you direct the company’s investments as a trustee.

-MySolo401k offers self-directed plans for small business owners and allows you to invest in real estate, precious metals, tax liens, promissory notes and private equity.
+MySolo401k offers self-directed plans for small business owners.
+They allow you to invest in real estate, precious metals, tax liens, promissory notes and private equity.
 You can even invest in Bitcoin through MySolo401k.

-MySolo401k will also let you invest in stocks and mutual funds, as it will facilitate you setting up a brokerage account through one of the discount brokerages above.
+Beyond that, MySolo401k will let you invest in stocks and mutual funds since it will help you set up a brokerage account through one of the discount brokerages above.

-With MySolo401k, a solo Roth 401k option is available, and you can also take out loans on the account.
+A solo Roth 401k option is available and you can take out loans on the account.